badboy/oxidizeconf/_pages/code-of-conduct.md

 title: Berlin Code of Conduct
 ---

-Oxidize follows the <a href="http://berlincodeofconduct.org/"target="_blank" rel="noopener">Berlin Code of Conduct</a>, translations into German, Polish, French, Spanish, Italian, and Russian can be found there.
+Oxidize follows the <a href = "http://berlincodeofconduct.org/" target="_blank" rel="noopener">Berlin Code of Conduct</a>, translations into German, Polish, French, Spanish, Italian, and Russian can be found there.

 ### Purpose